Maoist-hit areas of Singhbhum to witness voting for first-time; polling teams to be air dropped | Politics

 One among them is Walter Lakra of Nandpur area in Manoharpur police station who told the DC that he would not be able to walk to the polling booth.
 Chaudhary said he will get the option to exercise his franchise at his doorstep.

+The DC felicitated 100-year-old Lakra and also met some electors over 85 years of age and persons with disabilities, urging them to take benefits of home voting if they faced difficulties in reaching polling booths.

-''For these 62 voters, and 3,909 electors aged above 85 years, besides 13,703 persons with disability, we have ensured that they get the option of home voting,'' he said.
+''For these 62 voters, and 3,909 electors aged above 85 years, besides 13,703 persons with disabilities, we have ensured that they get the option of home voting,'' he said.

 The administration is resorting to innovative ways, including putting up a giant sky balloon at a height of 100 feet, and running 1,284 'Chunav Pathshala' under the Systematic Voter's Education and Electoral Participation (SVEEP) to make people aware of the need to exercise their franchise.